 Every home has a water heater.
 You probably don’t spend much time thinking about the water heater until, one morning, you go to take a shower and there’s no hot water.
 You may or may not know how water heaters work, or how to maintain one.
 We can help!
-Precision Plumbing, Heating and Cooling has been maintaining, repairing and replacing water heaters for nearly two decades in the suburban Chicago area, including Naperville, Lombard, Wheaton, Arlington Heights and more!
+Precision Plumbing, Sewer Drain Cleaning has been maintaining, repairing and replacing water heaters for nearly two decades in the suburban Chicago area, including Naperville, Lombard, Wheaton, Arlington Heights and more!

 Don’t let yourself go without hot water for long, our services are available whether you need them in the middle of the night or on a weekend, for no extra charge.
 Whether your tank is leaking or just not working properly, call us now and you will have hot water today!

 Water heaters are fairly simple, they are composed of a tank that contains heating elements or a burner assembly on gas units.
 Water enters one side of the tank, and comes out the other side heated on demand.
 Unfortunately, installation is not always so simple.